atena-navidi/atena-navidi/README.md

 - 🔭 I’m working as **frontend developer**

-- 💬 I'm love learning
+- 💬 I love learning

 - 📫 How to reach me **atenanavidii@gmail.com**